kusakusakusa/rails6boilerplate/README.md

 #### Deployment Steps

-**NOTE**: make sure to separate each environment into **different git branches**.

-Run the command to create the `tf` files required for `Terraform` to deploy:
+Run a rake task to get prompt to enter details.
+This step is necessary to prevent erroneously change environments.
 ```
 rake ebs:init
 ```

 This command will require you to input `aws_profile`, `env`  and `region`, and whether your want to setup a single instance or not.
-This will create terraform files and deploy your infrastructure

-It will save the `tfstate` file in the custom tf_state bucket.
+It will save the `tfstate` file in a newly created S3 bucket storing the tf_state.

-If creating a single instance, a separate `RDS` that is publicly accessible will be created.
-This setup should **not** be meant for `production`.

-If not, it will create a custom VPC with private and public subnets for basic security.

-A separate `RDS` will be created in the private subnet where the EC2 instances will be deployed in.
-EC2 instances can communicate with the Internet via a `NAT` gateway, which will be provisioned and associated to all the private subnets.

-Public subnets will be associated with a Internet Gateway, which will be provisioned.
+There is a `multiple_instances` and `single_instance` module for different setup required.

+The rake function will create the `terraform` files in the `terraform/<ENV>` directory.
+These `terraform` files will include the relevant modules depending on what you have selected.

+TODO single_instance with ssl.

 #### Deploy Application